MEETING THE NEEDS OF THE UNWELL CHILD - 2021/2

 Completion of level 1 modules

-Physical Assessment of infant, child & young person
+- Physical assessment of infant, child and young person across age ranges

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide students with the opportunity to demonstrate their range of knowledge in relation to a critical illness whilst reflecting on the care of a child and family cared for in practice.
+The assessment strategy is designed to provide students with the opportunity to demonstrate their range of knowledge in relation to an acute/critical illness whilst reflecting on the care of a child and family encountered in practice.

 This assignment will be evenly weighted across all three Undergraduate Grade Descriptors Categories, and will be looking to see if the student has met the criteria to meet the learning outcomes, as numbered above.